ashwanth1109/Mongoose/README.md

 Mongoose also let you create your own model methods, thus providing you with the functionality necessary to create any kind of method.

-In order to further explore the methods available to use, we will continue with the 'User' model compiled from the 'userSchema'
+In order to further explore the methods available to use, we will continue with the 'User' model compiled from the 'userSchema'.